List of Australia national cricket captains: Captains in Men's ICC tournaments

-Other Men's captains
+Other men's captains

-Captains of World Series Cricket teams (during the Packer split) and of the Rebel Australian XI to visit apartheid South Africa in 1985–86 are as follows:

-World Series Cricket 1977–78 and 1978–79

 Ian Chappell captained the WSC Australians in five Supertests in 1977–78, winning one and losing four.
 His brother Greg Chappell took over for a sixth Supertest, which the WSC Australians won.
 In 1978–79 in Australia Ian Chappell captained the WSC Australians in four Supertests, winning one, losing two and drawing the other one.
 In the same season in the West Indies, Ian Chappell went on to captain in five Supertests, winning one, losing one and drawing three.

-South Africa 1985–86 and 1986–87

 Kim Hughes captained a Rebel Australian XI to South Africa in 1985–86.
 He captained his Australian XI in 3 Rebel "Tests", losing one of them and drawing the other two.
 He also captained in another rebel tour in 1986–87 in 4 Rebel "Tests", losing one of them and drawing the other three.

 Women's cricket

-Test match captains
+Women's test match captains

-This is a list of cricketers who have captained the Australian women's cricket team for at least one women's Test match (not including vice-captains and other players who have deputised on the field for any period of time during a match where the captain has been unable to play).
-Where a player has a dagger (†) next to a Test match series in which she captained at least one Test, that denotes that player deputised for the appointed captain or were appointed by the home authority for a minor proportion in a series.
+This is a list of cricketers who have captained the Australian women's cricket team for at least one Women's Test match.
+It does not including players who have deputised on the field for any period of time during a match where the captain has been unable to play.
+A dagger (†) next to a Test match series denotes a player who was deputized for the appointed captain for a proportion in a series.

-The table of results is complete up to 2023.